temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 (11) The Securities Act of 1933 (15 U.S.C.
 77a et seq.).\
 (12) The Securities Exchange Act of 1934 (15 U.S.C.
 78a et seq.).

 **(b) General repeal of regulatory authority.**-Title 5, United States Code (Government Organization and Employees), including subchapter II of chapter 5 (5 U.S.C.
 551 et seq.; commonly known as the "Administrative Procedure Act"), and any other provision of law granting regulatory rulemaking authority to an executive agency, except a provision related exclusively to national defense or foreign affairs, are repealed to the extent that such a provision authorizes regulations governing private economic activity.
+Nothing in this subsection shall be construed to repeal or limit any authority to prescribe regulations expressly required or authorized by this Act.

 **(c) No revival of preempted State law.**—The repeal of a Federal statute under this section shall not be construed to revive any State law that was preempted by such statute; nothing in this subsection limits the authority of a State to enact or reenact its own laws in the absence of Federal preemption.